rage/java-programming/data/part-8/2-hash-map.md

 Hajautustauluilla ei ole myöskään sisäistä järjestystä, eikä hajautustaulun läpikäynti indeksien perusteella ole mahdollista.
 Listalla alkiot alkiot ovat siinä järjestyksessä missä ne on listalle lisättynä.

 Tyypillisesti hajautustauluja ja listoja käytetäänkin yhdessä.
 Hajautustaulun avulla tarjotaan nopea mahdollisuus hakuun tietyn tai tiettyjen avainten perusteella, kun taas listaa käytetään esimerkiksi järjestyksen ylläpitämiseen. -->

 It took about 0.4 milliseconds to search for two books out of ten million books with the hash map.
-The difference in performace in our example is over a thousandfold.
+The difference in performace in our example is over a thousand-fold.

 The difference in performance is due to the fact that when a book is searched for in a list, the worst-case scenario involves going through all the books in the list.
 In a hash map, it isn't necessary to check all of the books as the key determines the location of a given book in a hash map.
 The difference in performance depends on the number of books - for example, the performance differences are negligible for 10 books.
 However, for millions of books, the performance differences are clearly visible.